Why This Cottage Cheese Egg Bites Recipe Works So Well

 2. Why are my egg bites watery?

 This cottage cheese egg bites recipe can turn watery when vegetables carry too much moisture or the centers underbake.
 Pat roasted peppers dry, cook mushrooms or onions first, and avoid overloading the cups with fillings.
-Bake until the tops are puffed and centers are just set, then rest them before removing from the pan cleanly.
+Bake until the tops are puffed and centers are just set, then rest them before removing them from the pan.

 4. Are these good for meal prep?